 The IHA regrouped between 1880 and 1959 the most successful homeopathic practitioners of that time and permitted the practice of genuine homeopathy to survive until today.
 It is likely that if the IHA had not existed we would not be practicing homeopathy today and it would only be remembered as folklore in the history of medicine.
 The situation in homeopathy today is the same as when the IHA was first founded, namely, many are professing to practice homeopathy but very few are able to practice it successfully.
 Some of the main objectives of the IHA are to unite the profession through a professional journal, to develop and keep active a website, to hold an annual conference, to support research projects, and to develop a teaching program preferably in an inpatient facility.

 5. The Canadian Academy of Homeopathy would like to sponsor a clinical research project on the treatment of rabid animals.

 As homeopathy has a good tract record in the treatment of both clinical and experimental rabies, we would like to offer our expertise on homeopathy and joint with other scientists to set up an ironclad project to treat animals diagnosed with rabies in an area where rabies is endemic.
 The mortality of rabies is 100% in animals and humans who have never received any pre and/or post-immunization.
 Also of the few documented cases having survived rabies none has ever recovered their health.
 Positive results obtained by homeopathy in this deadly disease should act as a powerful eye-opener for the scientific community.

 Total number of hours for the first three projects is estimated to be more than 35,000 hours.
-The estimated cost for the five projects is 1.9 million dollars (US).
+The estimated cost for the eight projects is 2.4 million dollars (US) over 5 years.